alyssaq/blog/posts/150416-180200_deploy_gzip_site_s3.md

-Title: Deploy site with gzipped assets to AWS S3 using CircleCI
+Title: Site deployment with gzipped assets to AWS S3 using CircleCI
 Date: 2015-04-16 18:02
 Tags: aws, automation